 DNS, Amazon style.

-Domain Name System is a translator, between human-readable web addresses and an IP address.
-For example, www.google.co.uk has an IP of 22.214.171.124 which your PC uses on the internet (yes that is actually google.co.uk’s IP).
+Domain Name System is a translator between human-readable web addresses and an IP address.
+For example, your PC looks up an IP address of 220.127.116.11 on the internet, although you’ve typed in google.co.uk.
 Route53 is Amazon’s implementation.

-This creates a direct link between your datacenter and the AWS backbone, so you’re not talking over a VPN or public internet.
-This is significantly faster than a VPN and more consistent — no more spikes at peak times.
+This links your datacentre and the AWS backbone directly, so you’re not talking over a VPN or public internet.
+This is significantly faster than a VPN and more consistent—no more spikes at peak times.

 This is somewhere between compute and networking really (and in truth they live in the EC2 section of the AWS console), but I stretched the limits of what I could call a “compute service” already, so they’re going here instead.

-There are 4 types of load balancers, and which one you’d pick depends on what you need them to do.
-This section really deserves its own blog post, so maybe I’ll do that eventually, but for now, the types are:
+There are four types of load balancers, and which one you’d pick depends on what you need them to do.
+This section really deserves its own blog post, so maybe I’ll do that eventually, but for now, the four types are:

 These didn’t really fit into my arbitrary AWS terminology categories, so you get them as one homogenous lump instead.

 Auditing.
 Well, an audit “trail” on your “cloud”.
-You absolutely want to turn this on and have it log to an account that isn’t the one being recorded.
+You absolutely want to turn this on and have it logged to an account that isn’t the one being recorded.

 If you’ve ever had the displeasure of trying to work out where half of your servers went at 3 am without audit logs, you’ll understand what I mean.

-This is AWS’ “permissions” setup.
+This is AWS’s “permissions” setup.
 It’s a way to control who gets access to what.
-Broken down into users, groups, roles & policies.
+Broken down into users, groups, roles and policies.
 Users go into groups.
 Roles can be applied to groups or users.
 Policies are attached to roles.

 It manages secrets (shocking, I know) and allows you to refer to them via their ARN (Amazon Resource Name).
 This gives you powerful options inside your resource stacks.
 Like not putting access keys or database passwords in source control, but referring to their ARN.